vdhamer/Photo-Club-Hub/.github/README.md

 ### Website Generation

-A new companion app [Photo Club Hub HTML](https://github.com/vdhamer/Photo-Club-Hub-HTML) is underway that uses the same input data used by this app to generate (static) HTML web pages.
-Initial focus in the HTML app is to generate a static webpage with members and portfolio links.
-That page can be added to a club's existing Wordpress site.
+A companion app [Photo Club Hub HTML](https://github.com/vdhamer/Photo-Club-Hub-HTML) exists that uses the same input data used by this app to generate (static) HTML web pages.
+The companion app generates static webpages _per club_ that list each club's members and has links to their portfolios.

+The webpages per club are collectively equivalent to the Portfolio page in iOS app.
+There is no central index page yet to locate the club HTML pages, but this is will be added at some point.
+The individual club pages can be easily integrated into existing (e.g. Wordpress), websites maintained by the individual clubs.

-It provides an alternative for "the rest of us" who don't use an iPhone or iPad.
-But also for anyone who want to view the information or photos on a laptop or desktop computer.
+Apart from keeping websites up to date using the available Photo Club Hub data, the HTML version provides an alternative for "the rest of us" who don't own an iPhone or an iPad.
+The HTML version also covers the cases where someone wants to view the  the information or photos on a laptop or desktop computer.

 ### Searchable Lists